DistrictDataLabs/yellowbrick/docs/contributing.rst

                 visualizer.fit(X)
                 visualizer.poof()
             except Exception as e:
-                self.fail("my visualizer didn't work")
+                pytest.fail("my visualizer didn't work")

 Tests can be run as follows::

     $ make test

-The Makefile uses the nosetest runner and testing suite as well as the coverage library, so make sure you have those dependencies installed!
-The ``DatasetMixin`` also requires requests.py to fetch data from our Amazon S3 account.
+The Makefile uses the pytest runner and testing suite as well as the coverage library, so make sure you have those dependencies installed!
+The ``DatasetMixin`` also requires `requests.py <http://docs.python-requests.org/en/master/>`_ to fetch data from our Amazon S3 account.

 Image Comparison Tests
 ~~~~~~~~~~~~~~~~~~~~~~

 Writing an image based comparison test is only a little more difficult than the simple testcase presented above.
 We have adapted matplotlib's image comparison test utility into an easy to use assert method : ``self.assert_images_similar(visualizer)``

 The main consideration is that you must specify the “baseline”, or expected, image in the ``tests/baseline_images/`` folder structure.